Ziyan-Huang/FLARE21/README.md

 ```

 ## Trained Models
-Download our trained model in [Baidu Net disk](https://pan.baidu.com/s/1SW7b-LJB6P1FM8mT4dZMSQ) (PW:orhp) and put the model in your RESULTS_FOLDER of nnUNet.
+Download our trained model in [Baidu Net disk](https://pan.baidu.com/s/1SW7b-LJB6P1FM8mT4dZMSQ) (PW: orhp) and put the model in your RESULTS_FOLDER of nnUNet.

 ## Inference
 ```